 2024 · Research · UX/UI Design · Interaction Design

-Parkway: Made finding and booking a parking spot 35% faster by cutting cognitive load in half
+Parkway: Made finding and booking a parking spot 35% faster through lower cognitive load

 Context